-Even if you are an experienced R/C enthusiast, it is important to read and follow the procedures in this manual.
-The advanced design of the TRX 3.3 Racing Engine has a special break-in procedure that has been developed and proven to produce the best-performing engine possible.
+We know you're excited about getting your new Nitro Rustler on the road, but it's very important that you take some time to read through the Owner's Manual.
+This manual contains all the necessary set-up, break-in, tuning, and operating procedures that allow you to unlock the incredible performance and adjustment potential that Traxxas engineers designed into Nitro Rustler.
+Even if you are an experienced R/C enthusiast, it's important to read and follow the procedures in this manual.
+Nitro Rustler contains new technologies that you may not be familiar with.
+Pay particular attention to the fuel and break-in requirements for the engine.
+The advanced design of the TRX 2.5 Racing Engine has a special break-in procedure that has been developed and proven to produce the best-performing engine possible.
 Using traditional or old-fashioned procedures could reduce engine performance and longevity.